angelgolfer-ms/angelgolfer-msRepo0302200349/angelgolfer-msDocset0302200349/concepts/onenote_extract_data.md

 If you don't know the content type (business card, recipe, or product) that you're sending, you can use the unqualified `extract` method and let the OneNote API automatically detect the type.
 You might want to do this if your app sends different capture types.

+> [!NOTE]
->If you do know the content type that you're sending, you should use the `extract.businesscard`, `extract.recipe`, or `extract.product` method.
+> If you do know the content type that you're sending, you should use the `extract.businesscard`, `extract.recipe`, or `extract.product` method.
 In some cases, this can help to optimize the extraction results.

 ### Common scenarios for unknown extractions